Burkhard Schwenker

 Burkhard Schwenker (born 20 April 1958) is a German business consultant.
-He served as CEO of Roland Berger (then called Roland Berger Strategy Consultants) from 2003 until July 2010, when he was appointed head of the supervisory board of the firm.
-He served as CEO again from May 2013 to July 2014, after his successor/antecessor Martin C. Wittig stepped back due to health reasons.
+He was CEO of Roland Berger (then called Roland Berger Strategy Consultants) from 2003 until July 2010, when he was appointed head of the supervisory board of the firm.
+He was CEO again from May 2013 to July 2014, after his successor/antecessor Martin C. Wittig stepped back for health reasons.

-He again served as chairman of the supervisory board until he was appointed chairman of Roland Berger's advisory council in July 2015.
+He again was chairman of the supervisory board until he was appointed chairman of Roland Berger's advisory council in July 2015.

 Schwenker is vice-chairman of the Atlantik-Brücke and sits on the advisory board of the ZEIT-Stiftung.